cariad/vinculum/README.md

 ## Examples

-Numbers are recorded as fractions rather than floating-point decimals, so `1.2 - 1.0` really does equal `0.2`.
+Numbers are recorded as rational fractions rather than floating-point decimals, so `1.2 - 1.0` really does equal `0.2`.

 Using native `float`: